naimataki/naimataki/README.md

 - 🧠 I believe AI will revolutionize how we solve complex problems
 - 📚 Always learning something new in the ML space
 - 🎨 I love making data beautiful and insights actionable
-- 🌍 Passionate about using AI for social good
+- 🌍 Passionate about using AI for scientific discoveries

 ---